searchspring/competencies/competencies/ide-visual-studio-code.md

-# Competency - IDE - Visual Studio Code
+# IDE: Visual Studio Code

 An IDE from microsoft that is surprisingly awesome.